 6. Timeout to find web elements on the web page.

-Steps to take Screenshot using Selenium WebDriver
+Steps to Take Screenshot using Selenium WebDriver

 1. Since TakesScreenshot is an interface.
 So, we cannot create an object directly.
 We will have to convert the web driver object to TakesScreenshot.